In a previous post, we provide a comprehensive overview of WordPress Themes.

 WordPress.org

-(WordPress.org – Theme Directory)
+(WordPress.org – WordPress Theme Directory)

 http://www.wordpress.org/extend/themes

-Use The WordPress Theme Filters
+Use WordPress Theme Filtering

-WordPress has a built-in filtering function inside the dashboard area that lets you narrow down your search for themes based on criteria like Colors, Layout and Features …
+WordPress provides a filtering function inside the dashboard area that lets you narrow down your search for themes based on criteria like Colours, Layout and Features …

-It’s a good idea to use responsive themes, and the WordPress theme filter lets you do just that …
+It’s a good idea to use responsive themes, and the WordPress theme filter lets you search across its entire database of free themes …

-Pros & Cons Of Using Free WordPress Themes
+Pros & Cons Of Using Free WP Themes

-Premium WP Themes
+Paid WP Themes

-If you are looking for themes with stunning web design, or professional quality yet highly affordable WordPress web design themes with a distinctive look, unique customizable options and great support, you can search through the WordPress theme galleries of the “Premium” theme design agencies listed below:
+If you are looking for themes with stunning web design, or professional quality yet highly affordable WordPress web design themes with a distinctive look, unique customizable options and responsive support, you can search through the WordPress theme galleries of the “Premium” theme design agencies listed below:

-WP Theme Marketplaces And Directories
+Theme Marketplaces And Directories

 ThemeForest